Common Cash Flow Problems for Small Business Owners

 1. Limited Cash Savings or Reserve Funds

 In addition, businesses with inadequate cash reserves are the most common cause of cash flow constraints.
-But with sufficient cash reserves, businesses can withstand short-term headwinds and sustain operations.
+However, with sufficient cash reserves, businesses can withstand short-term headwinds and sustain operations.
 Thus, striving for short-term assets to exceed short-term liabilities is ideal.

 Solution

 Next, to accumulate sufficient cash reserves, create a plan to allocate percentages of revenue in a separate account.
 This requires extreme discipline, planning, and oversight to reach the liquidity goal.
-This particular account is not to be unless authorized by a designated controller.
+This particular account is not to be used unless authorized by a designated controller.

-Each business and industry is different but having the liquidity to cover three months of expenses is a sufficient starting point.
+Each small business and industry is different, but having the liquidity to cover three months of expenses is a sufficient starting point.
 The quick ratio, or acid test, measures short-term liquidity by how well a company can pay its current liabilities without selling inventory or additional financing.
 A measure above “one” indicates the company has sufficient cash in the short term.

 2. Late Paying Customers